 Some updates go wrong because of unintentional developer oversight or inadequate testing, and this looks like the case with a new firmware update for the Watch 5 and 4.

-After a recent update, many Galaxy Watch 5 and also Watch 4 users are facing problems with the “raise wrist to wake” gesture.
+After a recent update, many Galaxy Watch 5 and Watch 4 users are facing problems with the “raise wrist to wake” gesture.
 The feature is convenient since it allows you to see the time and other important information without tapping the screen to wake up.

 Usually, the screen stays on until you move your wrist away from your line of sight or until you put your wrist down.
 However, after this update, the watch turns off within 1 or 2 seconds.